Teebusch/tobiasbuschxyz/content/posts/2020-02-15-theres-a-package-for-that-2/index.md

 ![a ggplot figure with a gap on the y axis](./images/fig7_discontinuousgggap.png)

 To me, `gg.gap` feels a bit fiddly and the documentation is not very clear.
-If you don't mind using base R graphics instead (thus, loosing the power of the grammar of graphics), the `plotrix` package might offer a better alternative:
+If you don't mind using base R graphics instead (thus, losing the power of the grammar of graphics), the `plotrix` package might offer a better alternative:

 ```python
 if(!require(plotrix)) install.packages("plotrix")